KrzysztofSzewczyk/GSQ/README.md

 ## Misc

-This project is my attempt to create useful and full-featured java editor.
+This project is my attempt to create useful and full-featured processor architecture.
-Im thinking about it as editor focused on programming, but I might add something like Eclipse workspaces.
-GUI library that will be used for development is Java Swing.
+Actually, this is not going to be the best thing ever created, but well, it's quite promising.

 ## New features?

-If you would want to create your own feature in MEdit.
-Check out [this](https://github.com/kspalaiologos/MEdit/blob/master/CONTRIBUTING.md) file for information.
+If you would want to have your own two cents in GSQ+, check out [this](https://github.com/kspalaiologos/GSQ-Assembly/blob/master/CONTRIBUTING.md) file for information.
 If you'd want to add your language support, just follow instructions from the wiki.
 Be sure to create a pull request!
-Please remember, I'm not going to merge PR's that is adding support for language that has basically no users (is unpopular).
+Please remember, I'm not going to merge PR's that are aganist my idea for this project.